mmbman/Katagiri/1986-03-08-Triple-Treasure-Lecture-1.md

 In other words, if you really see deeply the total picture of the human world, *samsara* – how transient the world is, how fragile human life is – then you can hear the cries.
 And then if you hear the cries, very naturally the cries of the human beings are simultaneously the listener, so-called Avalokiteshvara.
 So immediately you can appeal for help, and simultaneously the universe reaches out to you with its hands. [...]
 You can see the path through which you and the universe are crossing each other.

 And then how can you do this?
 That is by manifestation of your wholeheartedness.
-When you chant, when you repeat the name of Buddha, when you do gassho, you *do* it.
+When you chant, when you repeat the name of Buddha, when you do *gassho* (a standing bow), you *do* it.
 And then, there is exactly the total presence of your life.
 That total presence of your life is exactly the same as the total presence of the universe, before you poke your head into it.
 And then you feel peaceful, simultaneously.

 That is sitting zazen, exactly.
 You don’t know; but even though you don’t know, if you sit exactly, totally, with wholeheartedness, some part of your body feels it.
 You can feel peaceful, because your presence and the presence of the universe are exactly crossing each other.